figdice/figdice/README.md

 **3. Zip**
 ----------
 Download the latest Figdice zip file to the location of your choice and extract the archive.
-Then you have two options:
+Then you have two options.
+In both, your will also need to download and include a [PSR-3 Logger implementation](https://github.com/php-fig/log).

 ***3.1 Manual includes ***